22 April 2022

 Check over everything.
 Ensure that your vents are clear and that there is no build up of dirt or dust.
 This will ensure that your central heating system is circulating and working to its maximum capacity.

 Check your radiators for cold spots.
 These are usually placed at the top of your radiator, and can indicate trapped air.
-If this is the case, bleed your radiators.
-You can read more about this here.
+If this is the case, you can bleed your radiators using our handy guide here.

 Ensure that there are no new draughts in your home that need to be insulated.

 Ensure that the humidity of your home is correct.
 You can invest in a humidifier or dehumidifier to fix any humidity issues, or use natural remedies like growing leafy plants.